Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Overview of PINN Methodologies

 \subsection{Physics-Informed Learning Advantages}

 The advantages of physics-informed learning are demonstrated in Fig.~\ref{fig:pinn-data-free}.
-Given only a few labeled data ($n$=$5$), a DNN model (with sufficient representation capacity) remains unable to correctly reconstruct the entire system, although it fits very well on all training samples.
-On the other hand, a PINN model can accurately learn the solution from the same set of labeled data.
-Given that the physics constraints are enforced on a set of \textit{label-free} training samples ($n_{pde}$=$1000$) uniformly drawn from the computation domain utilizing the aforementioned PINN loss, a PINN can learn the solution even without any labeled data.
-The governing physics in this example is the convection-diffusion equation $\alpha \frac{du}{dx} - \frac{d^2u}{dx^2} = 0$ with PDE parameter $\alpha$, which is a ubiquitous physics model in science and engineering that describes the distribution of a scalar quantity (e.g., mass, energy, temperature) in the presence of convective transport and diffusion~\cite{stynes2005steady}.
+Given only a few labeled data ($n$=$5$), a DNN model (with sufficient representation capacity) remains unable to correctly reconstruct the entire system, although it fits all training samples well.
+In contrast, a PINN model can accurately learn the solution from the same set of labeled data.
+By enforcing physics constraints on a set of \textit{label-free} training samples ($n_{pde}$=$1000$) uniformly drawn from the computation domain utilizing the aforementioned PINN loss, a PINN can learn the solution even without any labeled data.
+The governing physics in this example is the convection-diffusion equation $\alpha \frac{du}{dx} - \frac{d^2u}{dx^2} = 0$ with PDE parameter $\alpha$, a ubiquitous physics model that describes the distribution of a scalar quantity (e.g., mass, energy, temperature) in the presence of convective transport and diffusion~\cite{stynes2005steady}.